 Fascinating Facts About Ants

 With these characteristics, ants are a kind of fascinating insect.
-There are many interesting facts about ants and we will give you a closer look of their few fascinating features;
+There are many interesting facts about ants and we will give you a closer look at a few of their entertaining features.

-Scientist estimates that there are 10 quadrillion ants across the Earth, among these, are the 12,000 species of ants that are identified and known to exist.
+Scientists estimate that there are 10 quadrillion ants across the Earth.
+Among these are the 12,000 species of ants that have been identified and known to exist.

-§ Antarctica is the only continent that is the ant-free area.
+Antarctica is the only continent that is considered an ant-free area.

 Ants have traveled nearly everywhere on Earth.
 The little critters’ hives are literally swarming across the planet.
 They usually live in the tropical regions and have established themselves in at least 50 countries throughout the world.

-§ Ants can carry 20 times of their own body weight.
+Ants can carry 20 times their own body weight.

-To better illustrate this fact.
-If an 8-year-old human is as strong as an ant, she can pick up and carry a car by hand.
-Ant’s muscles are thicker than human or even those of larger animals.
+To better illustrate this fact, here is an example: if an 8-year-old human is as strong as an ant, she can pick up and carry a car by hand.
+Ants' muscles are thicker than that of humans, or even those of larger animals.
 This helps them gain more power to carry large and heavy objects.

-Ants leave scent trail called pheromone when foraging or when they are away seeking for food.
+Ants leave scent trail called pheromones when foraging or when they are away seeking for food.
 They use these chemical traces to identify where they have been and to find their way back to their colony.
-Studies show that they also use pheromone for better communication with their fellows.
+Studies show that they also use pheromones for better communication with their fellows.

-The oldest queen ant live recorded is 30 years, the longest of any insects.
-However, workers ants live 1-2 years while drone male usually survive a few weeks after mating the queen.
+The oldest queen ant lifespan ever recorded is 30 years, the longest of any insects.
+However, worker ants live 1-2 years while drone males usually survive a few weeks after mating with the queen.

 Fortunately, this species no longer exists and is rather fossilized today.
 Titanomyrma giganteum is a genus prehistoric giant ant and the largest ant ever recorded with approximately 6 inches wingspan.

-Ants has pretty interesting characteristics, right?
-They may look small, but they are not boring.
+Ants have pretty interesting characteristics, right?
+They may look tiny, but they are not boring.
 They may be relatively small in size but they can outwit and outplay humans in a way that can affect human’s daily lives.
-Their huge population is sometimes uncontrollable especially in residential and commercials areas.
+Their huge population is sometimes uncontrollable, especially in residential and commercial areas.
 For this cases, it is better to get a help from a professional pest control expert.

 For some more interesting information about ants, please refer to this link.